-Explore nine caverns, experiencing their ancient and mysterious past.
-You can see why television programmes like Dr Who and Merlin have been filmed here many times.
-You walk through exciting, sometimes eerie, and impressive caverns, following in the miners' footsteps.
+Experience an ancient and mysterious past.
+You can see why television programmes like Dr Who, Merlin, Atlantis and Da Vinci Demons have been filmed here many times.
+You walk through nine exciting, sometimes eerie, and impressive caverns, following in the miners' footsteps.
 You may even catch a glimpse of the 'Old Man' that miners believed haunted the Caves - there have been lots of sightings by visitors!

 Make some noise!
-New this season, we have three large pieces of scrapped mining equipment that have been turned into musical instruments underground for you to play - listen to the sounds as they reverberate through the workings.
+New this season, we have three large pieces of mine equipment underground, that have been turned into musical instruments for you to play - listen to the sound as they reverberate through the workings.

 - Fun for all the family

-- Atmospheric mine workings with nine impressive caverns open to explore
+- Atmospheric mine workings with nine impressive caverns.

 - Blacksmith workshop